-Medical students must be currently participating in an approved university program, as verified with the University, with an approved clinical affiliation.
+Medical students must be currently participating in an approved university program, as verified with the University, with an approved educational agreement.

 - A. SCOPE OF ACTIVITIES The Credentials Committee will specify, in writing, which of the following activities each applicant may undertake in the hospital: - 1.
-Perform and discuss the History and Physical under the supervision of a physician; - 2.
-Create orders, including admit and discharge orders, in the electronic medical record, under the supervision of a physician with countersignature; - 3. write progress notes; - 4. dictate discharge summary countersigned by the attending physician; - 5. be responsible for the direct care of patients under the supervision of the attending physician on the medical staff; and/or - 6. assist in surgery. - B. SUPERVISION All activities of medical students must be under the direct supervision of members of the medical staff.
+Participate in and be responsible for the direct care of patients under the supervision of the Supervising Physician - 2.
+Perform and discuss the History and Physical under the supervision of the Supervising Physician - 3.
+Create orders, including medication, admit and discharge orders, in the electronic medical record, under the supervision of the Supervising Physician with countersignature prior to implementation. - 4.
+Write progress notes co-signed by the Supervising Physician - 5.
+Dictate discharge summary countersigned by the Supervising Physician - 6.
+At the discretion and determination of the Attending Surgeon or Physician, assist in surgical procedures. - B. SUPERVISION All activities of medical students must be under the direct supervision of physician members of the medical staff.